hmenyus/node-calls-python/README.md

     - end of jsFunction
 ```

-Because jsFunction runs independently it is not possible to pass the result of jsFunction back to Python.
+Because jsFunction runs async it is not possible to pass the result of jsFunction back to Python.
 But passing arguments from Python to jsFunction is still possible.

 ### Doing some ML with Python and Node
 Let's say you have the following python code in **logreg.py**